beckham-lab/opentrons/1-Transformation/Transformation_platetoplate/README.md

 ![Transformation plate-to-plate image](../../images/plate-to-plate-transformation.png)

 ## Set-up:
-1. Load the NEST 12-well reservoir with X mL of competent cells into well A1.
+1. Load the NEST 12-well reservoir with 7 mL of competent cells into well A1.
 2. Load 50 mL of LB into the NEST 195 mL 1-well reservoir in deck position 7.
 3. Load 50 mL of LB with 3X antibiotic into the NEST 195 mL 1-well reservoir in deck position 6.
 6. Run the protocol.